-We understand that SAMIH's affiliates intend to disclose in their next annual or quarterly SEC report that an Iranian national, resident in the U.K., who is currently classified by the U.S. under the Iranian Financial Sanctions Regulations and the Non-Proliferation of Weapons of Mass Destruction designation, holds two investment accounts with Santander Asset Management UK Limited.
-The accounts have remained frozen throughout 2013 and the first half of 2014.
+We understand that SAMIH's affiliates intend to disclose in their next annual or quarterly SEC report that an Iranian national, resident in the U.K., who is currently classified by the U.S. under the Iranian Financial Sanctions Regulations and the Weapons of Mass Destruction Proliferators Sanctions Regulations ("NPWMD sanctions program"), holds two investment accounts with Santander Asset Management UK Limited ("Santander UK").
+The accounts have remained frozen throughout 2013 and the nine months ended September 30, 2014.
 The investment returns are being automatically reinvested, and no disbursements have been made to the customer.
-In the first half of 2014, the total revenue for the Santander Group in connection with the investment accounts was £23,200, while net profits were negligible relative to the overall profits of Banco Santander, S.A.
+In the nine months ended September 30, 2014, the total revenue for the Santander Group in connection with the investment accounts was £190, while net profits were negligible relative to the overall profits of Banco Santander, S.A.